itzg/docker-minecraft-server/README.md

 ### Downloadable world

 Instead of mounting the `/data` volume, you can instead specify the URL of a ZIP file containing an archived world.
-This will be downloaded, and unpacked in the `/data` directory; if it does not contain a subdirectory called `world/` then it will be searched for a file `level.dat` and the containing subdirectory renamed to `world`.
+It will be searched for a file `level.dat` and the containing subdirectory moved to the directory named by `$LEVEL`.
 This means that most of the archived Minecraft worlds downloadable from the Internet will already be in the correct format.

-The ZIP file may also contain a `server.properties` file and `modules` directory, if required.

     docker run -d -e WORLD=http://www.example.com/worlds/MySave.zip ...

-**NOTE:** Unless you also mount `/data` as an external volume, this world will be deleted when the container is deleted.

 **NOTE:** This URL must be accessible from inside the container.
-Therefore, you should use an IP address or a globally resolveable FQDN, or else the name of a linked container.
+Therefore, you should use an IP address or a globally resolvable FQDN, or else the name of a linked container.

+**NOTE:** If the archive contains more than one `level.dat`, then the one to select can be picked with `WORLD_INDEX`, which defaults to 1.

 ### Cloning world from a container path

-The `WORLD` option can also be used to reference a directory that will be used as a source to clone the world directory.
+The `WORLD` option can also be used to reference a directory or zip file that will be used as a source to clone or unzip the world directory.

 For example, the following would initially clone the world's content from `/worlds/basic`.
 Also notice in the example that you can use a